 Once comfortable with the moving company and their rates, one of the first things you should do after setting a moving date is to get rid of the excess stuff you may have laying around the house.
 You can choose to either throw them away or put them in the hands of friends and relatives if they are in good condition.
 Since moving is costly, you may also want to consider selling off some of your stuff through a garage sale in order to recover your money.
 Once you have gotten rid of the clutter, the next thing to do would be to make a list of all the items that you now have in your home that you intend to take to your new home.

 Next, make a list of the items that you are moving with before you start packing them in containers, boxes etc. Experts would advise that you pack room by room and well ahead in advance to avoid the rush.
-Use strong boxes; you can get them free at your neighbor grocery store and remember to bolster your breakables with bubble wrap or even with newspapers.
+Use strong boxes; you can get them free at your neighborhood grocery store and remember to bolster your breakables with bubble wrap or even with newspapers.
 As you pack, remember that you should not exceed 50 pounds per box; don’t forget to seal and label your boxes as well.

-If you are moving with jewelry, documents and other personal effects, the best thing to do is to personally take it with you to avoid it being misplaced when you get to the new home.
+If you are moving with jewelry, documents, and other personal effects, the best thing to do is to personally take it with you to avoid it being misplaced when you get to the new home.
 You should also travel with medications which should be stored in leak-proof containers.

 Finally, a week before moving day, inform the utility cable and phone companies about your move so that you would no longer incur charges when you move.
 Depending on the state that you live in you may be able to transfer your service using the same provider; other times you have to create a new account with a competing company.
 Either way, ensure that the basic essentials such as lights, water and heat are functioning before you move in.